Table of Contents

 A notorious television interview in which he admitted to past homosexual liaisons – as well as many other seamy adventures – tantalized audiences even more.

-Delon announced his decision to give up acting in 1997, although he still occasionally accepts roles.
-Since the formation of a perfume label in his name, Delon has had a variety of products sold under his name including wristwatches, clothing, eyewear, stationery and cigarettes.
+Delon announced his decision to give up acting in 1997, although he still occasionally accepted roles.
+After the formation of a perfume label in his name, Delon has had a variety of products sold under his name including wristwatches, clothing, eyewear, stationery and cigarettes.

 1948Jamison Green is a transgender rights activist.